 In general, an improvement to a depreciable asset is treated as a capital expenditure, and the cost is recovered using the appropriate depreciation deduction.
-However, Section 190 allows a taxpayer to expense up to \$15,000 of the costs incurred in a single year for removing physical barriers to the handicapped or elderly in qualified facilities or public transportation vehicles.
+However, Section 190 allows a taxpayer to expense up to \$15,000 of the costs incurred in a single year for removing physical barriers to individuals with a disability or the elderly in qualified facilities or public transportation vehicles.
 Qualified expenses exceeding \$15,000 must be capitalized.

-This provision does not apply to construction of a new facility or vehicle or to a complete renovation of an existing facility.
+This provision does not apply to construction of a new facility or the purchase of a new vehicle or to a complete renovation of an existing facility.
 A qualified facility includes any or all portions of a building, structure, equipment, road, walkway, parking lot, or similar property.
 A vehicle qualifies if it is owned or leased by the taxpayer and provides transportation services to the public.